Master in Occupational Therapy

 BIO 105 (3-credit) and BIO 106 (3-credit) (offered by Excelsior College)

 Applicants must take both BIO 105 and BIO 106 courses to fulfil the total of 6 credits of human anatomy and physiology requirements.

 PDBIO 205 and PDBIO 210 (offered by Brigham Young University)

 PDBIO 205 can fulfil the human physiology requirement and PDBIO 210 can fulfil the human anatomy requirement.

-The online course offered by PolyU is also acceptable to fulfil the human anatomy requirement.
-A verified certificate achieved in this course is required.
+An online course of Human Anatomy offered by PolyU is also acceptable for the human anatomy requirement.
+A verified certificate issued by this course is required.

-- It is entirely the applicant's decision whether to take the anatomy and physiology courses listed above.
-We are not trying to sell these courses.
-We declare no conflict of interest with the above courses and institutes.
-The information is provided to facilitate compliance with prerequisite requirements.
+It is entirely applicants’ decision whether taking the above said anatomy/physiology courses or not.
+We declare no conflict of interest with the courses and institutes.
+The information is provided as useful resources to applicants for reference only.